 Once the entire span of chain guide is in position, return to the Loading Section and remove the "A"-side section.
-Locate the Stabilizer Bar Trolley (Figure 3.4.a) and use a 3/4" wrench to compress the spring entirely.
-Insert the stabilizer bar trolley into the chain guide from the Loading Section as shown in Figure 3.4.b and Figure 3.4.c, making sure the end of the trolley assembly on which the spring is located is facing the striker.
+Use this opportunity to fully the secure the trolley plate.
+Locate the Stabilizer Bar Trolley (Figure 3.4a) and use a 3/4" wrench to compress the spring entirely.
+Insert the stabilizer bar trolley into the chain guide from the Loading Section as shown in Figure 3.4b and Figure 3.4c, making sure the end of the trolley assembly on which the spring is located is facing the striker wall.
 Since the track is not yet installed, the rollers of the lead post trolley will be hanging freely on the outside of each chain guide.
 Roll the trolley far enough into the chain guide so that it sits securely in the guide at a safe distance from the loading section to prevent it from falling out.

-Figure 3.4.b.
+Figure 3.4b.
 Cross Section View of Chain Guide and Trolley